devOpifex/titan/docs/guide/ambiorix.md

+---
+title: Using titan with ambiorix
+summary: How to monitor metrics for ambiorix applications.
+authors:
+    - John Coene
+---

 # Ambiorix

 Then again, the metrics themselves and their usage does not differ, only the way the metrics are served.